 These paintings are from 3 weeks ago, the first time I painted outdoors this year.
-I worked alongside friend and colleague, Michael Daly.
+I worked alongside artist Michael Daly.
 He asked me to use his paints, brushes and preparation techniques, which are all different to mine.
 I’m very happy with the results.

 And thanks to David, for his kindness and hospitality in allowing us to splash and daub in his lovely garden.